AWESOME THINGS TO DO IN VIS ISLAND!

 #2 DISCOVER THE EX-MILITARY SUBMARINE HANGER

-When my friends and I visited the ex-military submarine hanger we were jaw-dropped.
+When my friends and I visited the ex-military submarine hanger on Vis Island, we were jaw-dropped.
 Never have I ever seen anything like it and I highly recommend checking out this interesting location as it’s one of the best things to do in Vis!

 It was the Yugoslavian Navy who initially burrowed and excavated a labyrinth of underground tunnels, caves, storage facilities and submarine hideouts all over Vis Island in preparation for battle during World War II.